salujajaskeerat/ELP305-TribeD-documentation/index.md

 1. They should have auto-clean covering for better sunlight incident on solar cells.
 2. They should be sturdy
 3. They Should not degrade by constant heating and cooling down
-4. They should be uv protected
+4. They should be UV protected

 We are using six 335W Solar panels (Total 335W * 6 =2.01 kW).
 The following are the specifications of the Solar Panels used: